jacobdensford/jacobdensford.com/projects/new-trpg.md

 ### Clocks

 Clocks are like tracks, but they don't have associated rollable tables.
-Instead, predetermined things happen along the way.
+Instead, predetermined things happen along the way as they advanced towards their ultimate conclusion.
 They're also circular and have slices.
-Like a pie.
+(Like a pie.
 Maybe they should be called pies instead of clocks.
 Or clock pies.
-Or clies.
+Or clies.)

 ### Probabilities

-When rolling multiple dice and trying to get a hit on each, multiply all the probabilities together:

-**%1d x %2d**
+When rolling multiple dice and trying to get a hit on each, multiply the probabilities together: **%1d x %2d**

 ### D4